Kidpower Facilitator and Instructor Training Programs

 - Make it fun to learn to be safe!

 - Inspire confidence!

-Please read the information below and then email us for more information and to start the application process!
+Please read the information below and then email us for more information and to start the Kidpower Online Facilitator application process!

 The CST is both for people who want to become certified as Kidpower Teenpower Fullpower International instructors, and also for people who want to audit the CST to use in their personal and professional lives without making the commitment to becoming instructors at this time.

-Whether you are interesting in teaching children, teens, or adults, or all ages, your first steps, if you have not done this already, are to sign up for a membership with our online resource library and purchase and read The Kidpower Book for Caring Adults, which provides an in-depth guide to personal safety, self-protection, confidence, and advocacy skills for young people.
+We’re excited to offer our New Kidpower Online Facilitator Training to start people on the path toward teaching Kidpower skills.
+Contact us today!
+In addition, if you have not done this already, please join our Online Resource Library and read our articles.
+Purchase and read The Kidpower Book for Caring Adults, which provides an in-depth guide to personal safety, self-protection, confidence, and advocacy skills for young people.